 - The bending procedure has to be approved before bending pipes

 - Cold field bends shall only be used

 - The radius of bends shall be limited to 40 D for pipes up to 18” dia and to 60 D for pipes of 20” and above.

-- Welding seams to be kept in the plane passing through the neutral axis of bending.
+- Welding seams are to be kept in the plane passing through the neutral axis of bending.

-- Tangents of minimum 2 M length to be left at both ends of the pipe.
+- Tangents of a minimum of 2 M in length are to be left at both ends of the pipe.